Previous dayApril 24, 2026Next day

 5.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 4 km ENE of Lindsay, Texas at 19:56 UTC on April 24, 2026.
-This was a shallow crustal earthquake, focused at 5.2 km depth.
+At 19:56 UTC on April 24, 2026, a magnitude 2.2 tremor occurred 4 km ENE of Lindsay, Texas.
+The hypocenter lay at 5.2 km, placing this in the shallow crustal category.
 Coordinates: 31.378°, -103.496°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24